winged/chirp/doc/index.rst

            NULL
        );

-If the user hits ctrl-c, the main-loop will close and we cleanup libchirp.
+If the user hits ctrl-c, the main-loop will close and we cleanup libchirp using :c:func:`ch_libchirp_cleanup`.

 .. code-block:: cpp

        ch_libchirp_cleanup();
    }

-ch_chirp_send will send the received message and then call send_cb.
+:c:func:`ch_chirp_send` will send the received message and then call send_cb.

 .. code-block:: cpp